tpmanc/myhttp/README.md

 with flag `-parallel [int]`.
 This number should be grater than 0.

 #### Error handling
-If some invalid URLIf some invalid url provided, they will be printed to logs with error message.
+If some invalid url provided, they will be printed to logs with error message.

 ## Install
 ```